 Best mid-range TV brand: Samsung

-Best budget TV brand: LG
+Best budget TV brand: TCL

 Best TV Brand for 8K: Samsung